What Is Bonus Tolerance In GD & T: How To Calculate Bonus Tolerance

 Why Bonus tolerance is important

 We all know that making a part with the basic dimension is next to impossible, and it’s costly too.
 So manufacturers started tolerancing.
-But again, too tight tolerance is equal to no tolerance.
+But again, too-tight tolerance is equal to no tolerance.

-Does bonus tolerance affects part cost?
+Does bonus tolerance affect the part cost?

 Advantages of Bonus Tolerance